mkarner07/mkarner07.github.io/_posts/2023/2023-12-10-The-Psychology-of-Choice.md

 ## The New Expectancy Theory

-The work on this topic was part of why Daniel Kahnemann earned the Nobel Prize in Economics.
+The work on this topic was part of why Daniel Kahneman earned the Nobel Prize in Economics.

 For a long time (and still today in simple models), the "homo economicus" is used as a model for a person.
 It is a person who always makes rational decisions with complete information.

 However, this has little to do with reality.

 The first work on the subject of incompletely rational economic decisions goes back to Daniel Bernoulli.
 His theorem explains why people tend to make a lower-risk decision in a lottery or even pay a premium for the low-risk alternative.
-Daniel Kahnemann and his fellow researcher Amos Tversky criticize Bernoulli's work for not taking the reference point into account: someone who is wealthy is willing to make decisions with higher risk than someone who is not wealthy.
+Daniel Kahneman and his fellow researcher Amos Tversky criticize Bernoulli's work for not taking the reference point into account: someone who is wealthy is willing to make decisions with higher risk than someone who is not wealthy.

 A main factors of the New Expectancy Theory is the loss aversion.
 It describes the fact that we weigh losses more heavily than gains.
 This can be seen, for example, in two-sided lotteries.
 Would you take the following lottery: